natworkeffects/natworkeffects.com/content/posts/multi-stage-approach-to-building-recommender-systems/index.en.md

 2. Candidate generation models can train on unstructured data, and represent unstructured data attributes of the item or user using a multi-dimensional vector.
 This useful information, such as __*text*__, __*images*__, __*audio*__, __*video*__, would otherwise remain untapped.

-3. Unsupervised learning with unlabeled training data.
-In the real world, labeled data is expensive to obtain, and we do not always have the luxury of having explicit labels for our data.
-Candidate generation approaches do not require labeled data, and are able to extract the latent features of the input data using implicit feedback.

-4. Semantic visual understanding of each item or user in the embedding space.
+3. Semantic visual understanding of each item or user in the embedding space.
 You can visualize high-dimensional vectors in a 2-D space using tools such as [TensorBoard Embedding Projector](https://www.tensorflow.org/tensorboard/tensorboard_projector_plugin).
 By doing so, you also gain the ability to observe, and apply clustering algorithms to discover clusters of similar objects.

-5. The output of a candidate generation model aims to establish similarity between items or users.
+4. The output of a candidate generation model aims to establish similarity between items or users.
 This idea is fundamental in most recommender system products.
 Examples such as __"Similar Items to..."__ or __"Users similar to you also liked..."__ spring to mind.

-6. Fast training process.
-When re-training a candidate generation model, you can initialize the model with learned embeddings from the previously trained model version.
-This reduces training time as you only have to learn embeddings for the new items or users.
-This is assuming user preferences and item attributes change slowly over time.

-7. Serve model results efficiently.
+5. Serve model results efficiently.
 Serving a candidate generation model is also efficient using an Approximate Nearest Neighbors (ANN) engine.
 For more information about the ANN algorithm, please refer to the video: [Approximate Nearest Neighbors: Data Science Concepts](https://www.youtube.com/watch?v=DRbjpuqOsjk). __Contrast this with the Scoring stage - where you have the added overhead of computing all the engineered features that went into training the Scoring model, before the API is able to return you the model results.__

 {{< /admonition >}}